Manoj Pradhan: Background

 Manoj Pradhan belongs to the Kandha tribe, and hails from Laburigaon village in Kandhmal district.

 With 80% of the population living below the poverty line, Kandhamal is one of the poorest districts of India.
 The population is largely tribal, with the scheduled tribes of Kandha, constituting 55%, along with a minority of Pana tribals.
 Under circumstances of severe governmental neglect, Christian missionaries were able to convert many of the Pana, who had their own forms of religion, over the last five decades.
 The Kandha are largely Hindu or believe in local animistic faiths.

 Over the last four decades, the Christian conversion was opposed by the Vishwa Hindu Parishad led by Swami Laxmanananda.
-In August 2008, Laxmananda was murdered by a squad of armed Maoists, leading to widespread riots in which Manoj Pradhan had a leading role.
+In August 2008, Laxmanananda was murdered by a squad of armed Maoists, leading to widespread riots in which Manoj Pradhan had a leading role.

 Kandhamal riots

-After Laxmananda's murder, Hindu mobs were convinced that Christians, who may have been behind several earlier attacks on him, were behind the murder.
+After Laxmanananda's murder, Hindu mobs were convinced that Christians, who may have been behind several earlier attacks on him, were behind the murder.
 Eventually, however, a Maoist couple, Surendra Vekwara and Ruby, who were alleged to have killed the Swami, surrendered to the Orissa police.
 The trigger had apparently been pulled by Maoist leader Udaya.

 However, BJP leaders like Manoj Pradhan and Ashok Sahu incited Hindu mobs to attack the Christian Pano tribal villages.
 The mob set fire to many Christian settlements, killing at least 38 people.
 More than a thousand people are still living in Government refugee camps.